-FOR PARCELS: Please note that the major shipping companies, (UPS, FedEX, DHL, etc.) find it easier now to do business in Mexico and will make timely parcel deliveries to you.
-Also many Freight Forwarders in our area will carry these items.
-We maintain a list.
-Contact any of them for delivery of important documents too, like Boat Papers or Passports that you want forwarded to your boat in Mexico.
-We offer to receive & hold these for you temporarily but you must make arrangements with such shippers for pick-up & delivery of such documents with the safe, priority service that only professional shippers can provide.
+FOR PARCELS: Please note that the major shipping companies, (UPS, FedEX, DHL, etc.) can easily provide service in Mexico and will make timely parcel deliveries to you.
+We also list many local Freight Forwarders to contact for shipping special items.
+Contact any of the above for delivery of important documents too, like Boat Papers or Passports that you want forwarded to your boat in Mexico.
+We offer to hold such items for you temporarily, but it's best to arrange with professional shippers for pick-up and delivery of important documents/shipments with the safe, priority service that only professional shippers can provide.

-The crew at SAILING SUPPLY / DOWNWIND Note: Downwind Marine's "BAJA EXPRESS" was retired long ago.
-We could no longer ask southbound cruising customers to transport any parcels south for other cruisers.
-Due to procedural changes in Mexican Customs, not many boats are willing to carry packages into Mexico, even for other cruisers.
-Specifically MX Customs now requires that Duty be paid on any merchandise that is not properly identified on the (Temporary Import Permit) of the transporting boat and no one wants to be stuck paying Duty required on products they hold for someone else.
-Instead we ask that you check out UPS, DHL and FedEX here too, and arrange for the delivery of any special parcels you need sent to whichever freight carrier you can find located near your boat - maybe even get Christmas presents from family or friends!
-We'll use such carriers too when you skype or email an order to us for boat parts or cruising supplies.
-You can pick up at freight distribution centers near your boat or arrange for delivery at a secure destination like a boat marina, or trusted cruiser's hang like Club Cruceros, etc. & we'll use the above shippers you select to get your order to you there - more easily than ever before.
+Our special cruiser service known as the "BAJA EXPRESS" was retired way back in July 2010.
+After much deliberation, we discontinued the practice of asking our cruising customers to transport any parcels south for other cruisers.
+Due to procedural changes too in Mexican Customs, there are also much fewer customers who are willing to carry packages into Mexico, even for other in Mexico require that Duty be paid on any new merchandise (and some old) that is not listed specifically on the Temporary Import Permit (TIP) of the person carrying it and no one wants to be stuck with the Duty required on products they hold for someone else.
+For special parcel delivery now please check out UPS and FedEX for most expedient delivery of goods from U.S. to Mexico... even Christmas presents from family or friends!
+We'll use such carriers too when you skype or email an order to us for boat parts or cruising Just give us a secure supplies. destination (like a boat marina or trusted cruiser's hang like Club Cruceros) and we will use the shippers - more easily than ever before.

-In addition, there are more marine stores in most major ports in Mexico that carry an even larger selection of products you need for your cruising comfort - and in fact we often supply inventory to many of these stores and boatyards.
-If they do not stock what you need, just ask them to special order almost any of the products we carry in any of our stores - have them use our web site for reference on over 21,500 items - or have them contact us directly for any boat part or merchandise you cannot find and, if possible, we'll get it to them.
-Local cruisers will know which store to use!!
+In addition, there are more marine stores in most major ports in Mexico that now carry an even larger selection of products you need for your cruising comfort - and in fact we often supply inventory to many of these stores and boatyards.
+If they do not stock what you need, just ask them to special order almost any of the products we carry in any of our stores - have them use our web site for reference on over 21,500 items or have them contact us directly for any boat part or merchandise you cannot find and, if possible, we'll get it to them.